Hartford Mill

 Hartford Mill was a Grade II-listed building located off Block Lane, in the Freehold area of Oldham, UK.

 History

 It was constructed as a cotton-spinning mill in 1907.
 Frederick Whittaker Dixon designed it for the Hartford Mill (Oldham) Company Ltd. It was extended in 1920 and 1924.
 It was Grade II-listed on 8 March 1993.
 In 1991, Littlewoods vacated the building, and it has been unoccupied since then.
 A fire significantly damaged it in 2014, and a teenager died after falling through the roof of the building in 2015.
 It was proposed for demolition in 2018.
-Demolition of the mill is currently underway.
-The chimney will be dismantled piece by piece, as explosives would pose a risk to the neighbouring school and houses.
-The demolition was due to be completed in August 2020, however was behind schedule due to the COVID-19 pandemic.
-Demolition restarted in July 2021.
+Demolition of the mill was due to be completed in August 2020 but was interrupted by the COVID-19 pandemic.
+Demolition restarted in July 2021 and the last remaining structure, the mill chimney, was demolished on 1 October 2023.